thc2125/uRobo/README.txt

            pip3 install -r requirements.txt --user

        There may be an issue with pysptk requiring numpy before installation is allowed.
+If so, install numpy first: pip3 install numpy --user
-Install numpy first, then try the command again.
+       Then try the command again.

 QUICKSTART:
     All the below commands are expected to be run from the 'uRobo' root directory.